-We are a Third Section Brass Band based in Allerton, South Liverpool.
+We are a Second Section Brass Band based in Allerton, South Liverpool.
 We have regular performances throughout the year, both for the public and privately, we also have some very exciting projects in the pipeline, which include our Annual ‘Themed’ Concert series.

 We rehearse on Monday and Wednesday evening in the neighbouring village of Woolton, at Fisher More Hall, Bishop Eton Church (L16 8NQ).